 What can be requested on Article DELivery Service?

-- Book chapters and articles from the Morris Library main stacks, the Library Annex, and all Branch Libraries.
+- Book chapters and articles from the Morris Library main stacks, the Library Annex, Branch Libraries, and the Education Resource Center.

 - Book chapters and articles from University of Delaware Library microform collections.